Request a Free Consultation

 Pursuing a wrongful death claim can be overwhelming and stressful for surviving family members at an already difficult time.
 Depending on the complexity of the case, wrongful death claims can resolve in a matter of months, but many take one to four years.
 Knowing what to expect and a general timeline can help.

-After a loved one has been killed intentionally or in a preventable accident, it is critical to contact a Philadelphia Wrongful Death Attorney as soon as possible.
+After a loved one has been killed intentionally or in a preventable accident, it is critical to contact a Philadelphia wrongful death attorney as soon as possible.
 They will immediately begin investigating and gathering evidence of fault.
 Depending on the police report and any other official investigation findings, liability may be clear.
 However, if it isn’t or liability is disputed, the investigation phase can last for a few weeks or many months.
 Your attorney may also advise having an autopsy performed if the coroner or medical examiner did not order one.
 Although this can be an emotional decision, if the findings establish that another party caused the death, it is concrete evidence of grounds for a wrongful death claim.

 Negotiations